List of aircraft operated by Scandinavian Airlines: Naming

 DDL and ABA had given their aircraft geographic names, such as DDL's Dania and Jutlandia and ABA's Svealand and Lappland.
 DNL had named their aircraft for Norwegian folklore and animals, such as Askeladden and Valkyrien.
 ABA introduced animal names, such as Falken, from the 1930s.
 SILA originally gave "Yankee names", such as Jim and Bob, later changing to winds, such as Nordan and Monsun.

-OSAS' Viking concept resulted in the aircraft being named in the format "Foo Viking", such as Dana Viking and Olav Viking, where the first part was the given name of a historical kings and chieftain from the Viking Age.
+OSAS' Viking concept resulted in the aircraft being named in the format "Foo Viking", such as Dana Viking and Olav Viking, where the first part was the given name of a historical king and chieftain from the Viking Age.
 Names were selected by the Fleet Development Division in cooperation with the University of Oslo.
-With the creation of the consortium, five rules were formulated for the naming: the larger the aircraft, the more prominent Viking it was to be named after; aircraft were to be named for kings, chieftains, seafarers and scribes from the Viking Age; names of gods in Norse mythology were not used; names of non-Scandinavian origin were not used; and names containing the Scandinavian letters æ, ä, ø, ö and å were omitted.
+With the creation of the consortium, five rules were formulated for the naming: the larger the aircraft, the more prominent Viking it was to be named after; aircraft were to be named for kings, chieftains, seafarers, and scribes from the Viking Age; names of gods in Norse mythology were not used; names of non-Scandinavian origin were not used; and names containing the Scandinavian letters æ, ä, ø, ö, and å were omitted.